 Implementing Dairy Goat Nutrition Programs on Farms for Improved Sustainability

 Demand for dairy goat products in Vermont has outstripped the state milk supply as noted by Vermont farmstead and company goat cheese makers.
 One barrier to profitable milk production is high feed costs, accounting for 55-65% of total production costs.
 Most feed manufacturers serving goat dairies formulate rations using dairy cattle nutrient requirements, because those published by the US National Research Council (NRC) for goats are dated.
 Farmers making cheese or shipping fluid milk are rewarded financially by milk protein content, and often feed high N rations in hopes that they will maximize their milk protein.
-Feeding improperly balanced N causes inefficient use of feed energy, wasted N in the form of high milk and blood urea N (MUN/BUN), and ultimately high N urine which contributes to high levels of ammonia volatilization into the environment.
+Feeding improperly balanced N causes wasted N in the form of high milk and blood urea N (MUN/BUN), and ultimately high N urine which contributes to high levels of ammonia volatilization into the environment.

-The E (Kika) de la Garza American Institute for Goat Research at Langston University, OK, has published revised recommendations for metabolizable energy and protein requirements.
-Using these numbers, ten farms will complete a one-year program that implements the recommended nutrition program involving their feed company nutritionists.
+The E (Kika) de la Garza American Institute for Goat Research at Langston University, OK, has just published revised recommendations for metabolizable energy and protein requirements.
+Using these numbers, Ten farms will complete a one-year program that implements the recommended nutrition program involving their feed company nutritionists.
 Monthly measurements on milk production, components, MUN, feed nutrient analysis and costs, and animal weights and condition scores will be taken.
 In the second year, 8 dairy goat farmers will receive continued but lower assistance to assure they adopt the nutrition program.
 Results will be sent to farmers, Cooperative Extension contacts and feed manufacturers and dealers throughout the Northeast.

 The essential elements of this research are to